 Both the Chinese Tea Classic and the Japanese Tea Ceremony discuss the elaborate and complex ways of making and enjoying tea.
 In Vietnam, the art of enjoying tea is not as elaborate as the Tea Classic and Tea Ceremony, but is more refined, open, and simple, yet still creates its own identity and beauty and reflects the culture of the Vietnamese people.
 The art of enjoying tea of the Vietnamese people generally has five main elements: First water, second tea, third cup, fourth vase, and fifth group of heroes.

-Shan Tuyet tea infused with white lotus always brings a unique flavor that captivates tea drinkers - Photo: NB
+Shan Tuyet tea scented with white lotus always brings a unique flavor that captivates tea drinkers - Photo: NB

 The three cups (tea cups) are a very important element in the art of tea drinking.
-For many sophisticated and sophisticated people, they often choose two types of tea cups for the hot and cold rainy seasons.
+For many sophisticated and sophisticated people, they often choose two types of tea cups for the hot and rainy seasons.
 If the summer is hot, use a tea cup with a wide mouth so that the tea evaporates and cools faster.
-In the cold winter, choose a thick tea cup with a small curved mouth to retain heat, creating a cozy feeling for the tea drinker.
-The size of the tea cup depends on the type of tea, for example: unfermented tea usually uses a small cup, semi-fermented tea uses a medium-sized cup, black tea or herbal tea chooses a large cup.
+In the cold winter, choose a thick tea cup with a small, curved mouth to retain heat, creating a cozy feeling for the tea drinker.
+The size of the tea cup depends on the type of tea, for example: if you use unfermented tea, you usually use a small cup, if you use semi-fermented tea, you use a medium-sized cup, if you use black tea or herbal tea, you choose a large cup.
 The cup for drinking tea is usually an unglazed fired ceramic cup.

 The four pots (also called teapots) include specialized pots and traditional pots.
 The art of tea drinking in the world and in Vietnam has many similarities when it comes to choosing teapots made of ceramic, close to nature.

-The three-cup and four-cup elements also include how to use them to make tea.
+The three-cup and four-cup elements also contain the way to use it to make tea.
 The way to make tea greatly determines the quality of the tea.
 Before making tea, people use boiling water to rinse the cups and teapot to clean and "stimulate" the heat.
-When putting tea in the teapot, the brewer must pay close attention to the amount of tea so that it is just enough to satisfy the need to enjoy it, avoiding being too bland or too bitter.
-Pour boiling water just enough to cover the tea, then quickly rinse it and pour it away to "wash the tea", then pour enough water into the pot and cover it, then pour a little hot water on top of the lid to preserve the aroma of the tea.
+When putting tea in the teapot, the brewer must pay close attention to the amount of tea so that it is just enough to satisfy the need to enjoy, avoiding being too bland or too bitter.
+Pour boiling water just enough to cover the tea, then quickly rinse it and pour it away to "wash the tea", then pour enough water into the pot and cover, then pour a little hot water on top of the lid to preserve the aroma of the tea.
 Wait about 1-2 minutes before pouring it out to enjoy.

-If you don’t have a serving cup, you have to pour a little bit into each serving cup, then pour back in turn.
-That way, each cup of tea will have a similar intensity, not one that is too strong or too weak.
+If you don’t have a serving cup, you have to pour a little bit into each cup, then pour back in the opposite direction.
+This way, each cup of tea will have a similar intensity, not one cup too strong, one cup too weak.
 Each step of making tea must be artistic, creating elegance and politeness.

 Tet is coming, a cup of tea is like the beginning of a story, connecting people together, opening their hearts, listening and sharing about their wishes and hopes for the new year...